Now that's more like it.

 At least one school has to be the dregs of the conference, and it looks like the Big Ten's dregs are Purdue.
 Though Purdue avoided an embarrassing loss to FCS school Indiana State, this game did nothing to inspire confidence in the Boilermakers.

-After starting the game with a 99 yard Akeem Hunt kickoff return touchdown, Purdue struggled the rest of the first half, managing only a field goal.
-Indiana State made it 20-14 late in the game and had chances to take the lead, but Purdue forced a late punt and intercepted the Sycamores with seconds remaining to preserve the win.
+After starting the game with a 99-yard Akeem Hunt kickoff return touchdown, Purdue managing only a field goal for the rest of the half.
+Indiana State scored to make it 20-14 and had two chances to take the lead, but Purdue forced a late punt and intercepted the Sycamores with seconds remaining to preserve the win.

 Aside from Hunt, who also had 82 rushing yards, nobody stood out for Purdue.
 The Boilermakers' next game is against Notre Dame, which looks to rebound from the loss to Michigan.